Jfeatherstone/SFMLCollision/README.md

 The user will be able to create a Polygon shape in two different ways:

-1. By providing a texture to the constructor which will identify important pixels to be included as verticies and create the shape based on these.
+1. By providing a texture to the constructor which will identify important pixels to be included as vertices and create the shape based on these.
 This will also allow for the user to define the level of accuracy as either pixel perfect or approximate.
-2. By proving a vector of pre assembled verticies, possibly from some other SFML class by using the getPoints() method.
+2. By proving a vector of pre assembled vertices, possibly from some other SFML class by using the getPoints() method.
 3. By directly passing in any of the SFML shape objects (CircleShape, RectangleShape, ConvexShape)

 ![Collision](https://raw.githubusercontent.com/Jfeatherstone/SFMLCollision/master/Images/collision_test.gif)

 What it can do so far:

-1. Create a set of verticies from an image file with a varying level of detail to optimize the number of verticies (given by the user)
+1. Create a set of vertices from an image file with a varying level of detail to optimize the number of vertices (given by the user)
 2. Draw the object and use common SFML transformations (rotate, scale, move)
 3. Detect intersection between Polygon type and any other SFML shape regardless of concavity (without providing resultant vector)